1.1 Middlesbrough Football Club continues to strive for wider access to matches by offering...

-6.4 MFC kit is only available through MFC Official retail outlets, the MFC official website and MFC Official Direct mail order catalogue.
+6.4 MFC merchandise is only available through MFC Official retail outlets and the MFC official website.

 6.5 Details of the next intended change of kit are available from the Club shop.

 7.2 The Club has a Spectator Safety Policy to ensure the best standards of supporter safety at matches.

 8 CUSTOMER SERVICE

 8.1 The Club responds to any contact from a customer within a maximum of seven working days.

 8.2 The Club responds to contact from customers by letter, e-mail and/or telephone.
 If a customer requests a response in writing, they will always receive one.
 When it is considered appropriate, they will also receive a telephone call.

 Post: Middlesbrough Football Club, Riverside Stadium, Middlesbrough TS3 6RS